< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

 In 1942, her parents moved the family to the Los Angeles area so they could work at wartime defense jobs.
 The young Margarita got the opportunity to attend Hollywood High, an advanced public high school of its day populated by movie industry children.
 Margarita’s father taught the children to read and write Spanish.
-“I griped at the time," she says, "but now I am deeply grateful” (Hood)
+“I griped at the time," she recalled years later, "but now I am deeply grateful” (Hood)

 Her parents split during her junior year, and Prentice moved with her mother to Phoenix.
 Leaving home at age 16, she supported herself by doing housework and childcare through high school and community college.